Spherical varieties and p-adic families of cohomology classes: Control theorems for ordinary cohomology

 \item Let $U$ be any open compact subgroup of $G(\Zp)$ such that $U \supseteq Q^0(\Zp)$ and $U$ admits an Iwahori decomposition.
 For any $\lambda \in X^\bullet_+(S / S_0)$, there is a convergent spectral sequence (supported in the second quadrant $i \le 0, j \ge 0$):

-where $\mathfrak{S}_U$ is the image of $U \cap Q(\Zp)$ in $\mathfrak{S}$, and $\cO[-\lambda]$ denotes $\cO$ with $\mathfrak{S}_U$ acting via the algebraic character $\lambda$.
-This spectral sequence is compatible with the action of Hecke operators away from $p$, and with the operators $\{ \cT'_\tau: \tau \in \Sigma^+\}$. \end{enumerate} \end{theorem}
+where $\fS_U$ is the image of $U \cap Q(\Zp)$ in $\fS$, and $\cO[-\lambda]$ denotes $\cO$ with $\fS_U$ acting via the algebraic character $-\lambda$.
+This spectral sequence is compatible with the action of Hecke operators away from $p$, and with the operators $\{ \cT'_\eta: \eta \in \Sigma^+\}$. \end{enumerate} \end{theorem}

 We shall give the proof below assuming that $H^*(-)$ denotes Betti cohomology.
-The case of \'etale cohomology follows from this; one may define all the spaces and maps for a finite truncation of the coefficients, using general functoriality properties of \'etale cohomology, and then the remaining assertions -- that the inverse limits are finitely-generated, and that the moment map in (ii) is an isomorphism on the ordinary part -- can be checked using the comparison between Betti cohomology and \'etale cohomology over $\overline{\QQ}$, and the Hochschild--Serre spectral sequence relating \'etale cohomology over number fields to Galois cohomology of \'etale cohomology over $\overline{\QQ}$.
+The remaining cases follow readily from this, as follows.
+One may define all the spaces and maps for a finite truncation of the coefficients, using general functoriality properties of \'etale cohomology.
+Then the remaining assertions -- that the inverse limits are finitely-generated, and that the moment map in (ii) is an isomorphism on the ordinary part -- can be checked using Artin's comparison theorem to relate Betti cohomology and \'etale cohomology over $\QQbar$, and the Hochschild--Serre spectral sequence in order to descend to the cohomology of the integral model over $\cO_E[1/S]$.

 \begin{remark} In the above formulation, we have assumed that $\lambda$ factors through the quotient $S / S_0$, and in particular is trivial on $L^{\mathrm{der}}$.
-More generally, we can fix any $\nu \in X^\bullet_+(T)$ (not necessarily trivial on $L^{\mathrm{der}}$) and study the cohomology groups $e_Q' \cdot \varprojlim_U H^i(U, V_{\nu, \cO})$; one can show that these are finite-type $\cO[[\mathfrak{S}]]$-modules which interpolate the cohomology groups $e_Q' \cdot H^i(U, V_{\lambda + \nu, \cO})$ as $\lambda$ varies over characters of $S / S_0$ (so $\lambda + \nu$ varies over a coset of $X^\bullet(S / S_0)$ in $X^\bullet(T)$).
+More generally, we can fix any $\nu \in X^\bullet_+(T)$ (not necessarily trivial on $L^{\mathrm{der}}$) and study the cohomology groups $\eQ \cdot \varprojlim_U H^i(U, V_{\nu, \cO})$; one can show that these are finite-type $\cO[[\fS]]$-modules which interpolate the cohomology groups $\eQ \cdot H^i(U, V_{\lambda + \nu, \cO})$ as $\lambda$ varies over characters of $S / S_0$ (so $\lambda + \nu$ varies over a coset of $X^\bullet(S / S_0)$ in $X^\bullet(T)$).
 We shall stick to the case $\nu = 0$ here for ease of notation, but the proof in the general case is very similar. \end{remark}